User Manual

 • Left: All events are displayed on the left side.

-• Alternate: Events are displayed alternately on the right and left side (default setting).
+• Alternate: Events are displayed alternately on the right and left sides (default setting).

-In this example, the Timeline element will display data by connecting to a SQL Datasource.
+In this example, the Timeline element will display data by connecting to an SQL Datasource.

 1. Creating a Datasource